-Pathfinder (version 2015.2 and later) allows the user to define customized fundamental diagrams for movement up and down stairs and ramps.
+Pathfinder allows the user to define customized fundamental diagrams for movement up and down stairs and ramps.
 These are defined in the profiles, so now it is possible for each profile to have five fundamental diagrams (level, stairs up, stairs down, ramp up, ramp down) with different nominal speeds for each case (including the possibility of different distributions).
 While potentially complex, this give required flexibility to meet evacuation calculation standards required in some jurisdictions.

 In this verification example, we will use one profile and define five different fundamental diagrams.
-The
+The fundamental diagrams will correspond to those in the Russian evacuation code.